thinkjs/www.thinkjs.org/view/en/doc/2.0/view.md

 #### nunjucks

-Nunjucks is a template engine, similar to the jinja2, whose function is unusually powerful, it suggests you using the template engine in complex projects .
+Nunjucks is a another template engine ThinkJS supported, it similar to the jinja2, whose functions is unusually powerful, if your project is complex, we suggest you use it.

-##### delimiter
+##### Delimiter

 Block-level delimiters are `{%` and `%}`, variable delimiters are `{{` and `}}`, comment delimiters are `<#` and `#>`.
 Such as: